 East Hudson Trails

 Besides the thirty-five 3500 foot peaks in the Catskills, there are many other smaller mountains to climb.
 In addition, there are hundreds of miles of trails to hike.
 There are also MANY other places to hike also.
 I have divided the Trails section into list of All Trail, the Catskills, the Shawangunks, Bear Mt/Harriman, East Hudson, West Hudson, New Jersey and Other Trails.
-The All Trails list is almost 250 different trails and may load slowly on your computer.
+The All Trails list includes over 400 different trails and may load slowly on your computer.
 The "divided" list should load more quickly.

 will return you to the top of the page.